nickbalestra/nickbalestra.github.io/_posts/2015-08-08-for-loops-the-bad-the-good-the-ugly.markdown

 }
 {% endhighlight %}

-Another way to avoid using The Ugly for in loop to iterate trough your objects key/value pairs is by using Object.keys(obj) to build an array of its own properties and than use that with the Bad for semicolon loop...cause bad is better then ugly.
+Another way to avoid using The Ugly for in loop to iterate trough your objects key/value pairs is by using Object.keys(obj) to build an array of its own properties and than use that array with the Bad for semicolon loop...cause bad is better then ugly.

 ***
 ##Final thoughts